 - Backup & Data Recovery: 12, 18 or 24 words recovery with BIP39 and BIP44 standards

 - Battery: 500mAh LiPo

 The enterprise-level security is second to none and includes:

 - 4 to 8 digit PIN code

 While the Nano S is our top recommended model for most people who are looking to get their feet wet in Bitcoin or Ethereum, the Blue is going to carve out a great place in the market.
-I participated in the pre-order, you can get yours starting November 30, 2017.Pre-order Ledger Blue
+The pre-order is over and you can now get it on the official Ledger site.Buy Ledger Blue